Expat Exchange

 Will I need to travel to see a specialist?

 "England is home to many top tier medical facilities.
 In particular, cities such as London, Birmingham, Manchester and Leeds are known for their outstanding selection of medical specialists.
 Within these cities, there are a range of specialty clinics and hospitals that can provide the highest levels of care and expertise.
-Additionally, certain universities and research centers such as those based in Oxford, Cambridge, Newcastle and Bristol are associated with renowned specialist teams who focus on specific areas in medicine," commented one expat living in UK.
+Additionally, certain universities and research centers such as those based in Oxford, Cambridge, Newcastle and Bristol are associated with renowned specialist teams who focus on specific areas in medicine," said an expat in UK.

 Are common prescription medications available in England?